-Unfortunately, many companies do not heed this simple rule.
-Instead, they operate with all kinds of marketing tricks and strategies.
-For example, to telephone address lists from the IHK for advertising purposes.
+Unfortunately, many companies don't heed this simple rule.
+Instead, they operate with all sorts of marketing tricks and strategies.
+For example, calling address lists from the Chamber of Commerce for advertising purposes.
 It's just not a good marketing strategy.
 It may also fall under unfair advertising.

-When I checked my box at the Chamber of Industry and Commerce for “We may pass on your information for initiating business”, I had no idea what I was trying to do.
+When I checked the box at the Chamber of Commerce and Industry for “We may pass on your information for initiating business”, I had no idea what I was trying to do.
 Exactly: advertising!
 Because in fact every other member of the Chamber of Commerce and Industry can now request my company name and my contact details as well as my field of activity if they want to initiate business.

 Bad advertising: standard slogans, wanted over-friendly

 A Bonn publishing house, which is notorious for such marketing actions, apparently wanted that: I met their business attempt in the form of a telephone call.
 Wanted overfriendly penetrated me by heart the learned little proverbs of the too nice lady in the sales department in the ear.

-What I really hate about such calls: The concealment tactics, which should not let the called customer notice that something should be disclosed to him.
-Because of, I would like to send something and I would then have the opportunity to relate it ... blblbla .. spooled the lady emphasizes joyfully her proverb.
-So it took a whopping five minutes to realize I wanted to get started.
+What I really hate about such calls: the disguise tactic, which shouldn't let the called customer notice that something should be gossiped on him.
+Why not, someone would like to send me something and I would then have the opportunity to continue to buy it ... blbl blue ... the lady happily reeled off her speech.
+So it took five minutes before I realized that I was going to be turned on.

 If the audience matching is wrong

 But the reason for that was that, with the best of my will, I would not have guessed what kind of product one wanted to sell to me: a self-employed letter, an apparently monthly publication for business start-ups.
 The lady also came to this realization herself when I revealed to her that she had written several books on this subject.

-"Oh" she stammered apologetically, apparently completely out of step "Then you probably don't need that ..."
-"No" I said gently and hung up.
+"Oh" she stammered apologetically, apparently completely out of step.
+"Then you probably don't need that ..."
+"No" I said kindly and hung up.